cdeiacobis/hands-free/README.md

 # hands-free

-Hands free User Interface prototype for Accessibility Days 2020 Hackaton
+A Chrome extension to add Hands free User Interface to any Web Page.
+A prototype built for Accessibility Days 2020 Hackaton.

 # How to install